ipspace/netlab/docs/labs/clab.md

    :backlinks: none
 ```

+## Supported Versions

+We tested _netlab_ with _containerlab_ version 0.41.2.
+That's also the version installed by the **netlab install containerlab** command.

-## Minimal supported version: 0.37.1 (2023-2-27)
-Version 0.37 introduced some changes to the location of generated certificate files.
+Minimum supported _containerlab_ version is 0.37.1 (2023-2-27) -- that version introduced some changes to the location of generated certificate files.

-Use ```sudo containerlab version upgrade``` to upgrade to the latest version
+If needed, use ```sudo containerlab version upgrade``` to upgrade to the latest _containerlab_ version.

 ## Container Images